Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/angular-authenticating-users-from-an-api.md

 }
 ```

-We are using the form like we learned in the article about [Angular Reactive forms](https://daily-dev-tips.com/posts/reactive-forms-in-angular-the-way-to-go/).
+We are using the form we learned in the article about [Angular Reactive forms](https://daily-dev-tips.com/posts/reactive-forms-in-angular-the-way-to-go/).

 Then we call our `authenticationService` once we call the onSubmit function.

-This will send the forms username and password.
+This will send the form's username and password.

-If we then get something back we navigate to the home url.
+If we then get something back, we navigate to the home URL.
-If not we will display whatever the error was.
+If not, we will display whatever the error was.

 The `HTML` for this, based on [Tailwind CSS](https://daily-dev-tips.com/posts/adding-tailwind-css-to-an-angular-project/).